SoftwareAG/c8y-docs/src/documents/guides/users-guide/cloud-fieldbus.html.md

 ## <a name="configureCAN"></a>Configuring CAN bus data

-For the CAN protocol Holding registers are used to map data from CAN messages identified by their ID.
-Input registers or any form of coils are not applicable to the CAN protocol.
-Configuring Holding registers for CAN types is very similar to adding registers for Modbus types, therfore the following segment will only detail the differences.
+For the CAN protocol holding registers are used to map data from CAN messages identified by their ID.
+Configuring Holding registers for CAN types is very similar to adding registers for Modbus types.
+The following segment will only detail the differences form holding registers in modbus context.
 For more information about basic register configuration see [Configuring Modbus data](#configureModbus).

 Click the "Add" link next to "Holding Registers" to add a register definition.
 This opens a dialog to enter the details of the register definition:

 * To address your register the message ID of CAN messages is used.
 Enter it as hexadecimal number.
-* Scaling of values is added by an offset parameter.
+* Conversion of values is extended by an offset parameter.
 This will be added or substracted from the register value, depending on its sign.
 The offset calculation is done after applying multiplier and divisor, and before performing decimal shifting.

 ![Add CAN register](/guides/users-guide/addregisterCAN.png)